MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/byok-price-restrictions.md

 Options to create and store your own key:

-- **Created in Azure Key Vault.** Create and store your key in Azure Key Vault as an HSM-protected key or a software-protected key.
+- **Created in Azure Key Vault**.
+Create and store your key in Azure Key Vault as an HSM-protected key or a software-protected key.

-- **Created on-premises.** Create your key on-premises and transfer it to Azure Key Vault using one of the following options:
+- **Created on-premises**.
+Create your key on-premises and transfer it to Azure Key Vault using one of the following options:

-    - **HSM-protected key, transferred as an HSM-protected key.** The most typical method chosen.
+    - **HSM-protected key, transferred as an HSM-protected key**.
+The most typical method chosen.

         While this method has the most administrative overhead, it may be required for your organization to follow specific regulations.
 The HSMs used by Azure Key Vault are FIPS 140-2 Level 2 validated.

-    - **Software-protected key that is converted and transferred to Azure Key Vault as an HSM-protected key.** This method is supported only when [migrating from Active Directory Rights Management Services (AD RMS)](migrate-from-ad-rms-to-azure-rms.md).
+    - **Software-protected key that is converted and transferred to Azure Key Vault as an HSM-protected key**.
+This method is supported only when [migrating from Active Directory Rights Management Services (AD RMS)](migrate-from-ad-rms-to-azure-rms.md).

-    - **Created on-premises as a software-protected key and transferred to Azure Key Vault as a software-protected key.** This method requires a .PFX certificate file.
+    - **Created on-premises as a software-protected key and transferred to Azure Key Vault as a software-protected key**.
+This method requires a .PFX certificate file.

 For example, do the following to use a key created on-premises: